The Story of The Banks

 A Vibrant Riverfront Makes History, Again

-Cincinnati, its riverfront, and the Ohio River share a heritage filled with drama, action, a cast of interesting characters, and ebbs and flows in their mutual relationship with each other.
+Cincinnati, its riverfront, and the Ohio River share a heritage filled with drama, action, a cast of interesting characters, and ebb and flow in their mutual relationship with each other.
 Each is distinct from the other, but they are certainly interdependent.

 Even when the City or its residents turned away from the river, it continued to flow.
 For all its quirks, like freezing and flooding periodically, the Ohio River is the true ‘Main Street’ for Cincinnati—a major thoroughfare that has attracted and supported commerce, entertainment, recreation, wildlife, transportation, employment, art, and infrastructure for a very long time.